DomT4/homebrew-crypto/Formula_Descriptions.md

 * secp256k1 - Bitcoin’s experimental curves library.

 * truecrypt - My fork of the 7.1a Truecrypt source code.
 All modifications, of which there are none to the source code itself, are documented by commits in the upstream repo.

+**Standard Boring Disclaimer**

+Although I’ve glanced over both Peter Mosman’s OpenSSL changes and Cloudflare’s ChaCha-Poly patch, I hate C with a burning passion and have yet to muster the courage to learn it to an acceptable level; Thus, don’t presume that because they are included here they are “safe”.
+That determination is your’s to make, not mine.

+The same applies more broadly to the entire repo.
+Be paranoid.
+Check things yourself.
+Decide what to trust from your own determination.
+You can see all the changes I’ve made to the formulae through commits, but you may wish to (and should) check any patches used in addition.